 Vice President, Human Resources

 To manage the College-wide compensation programs and supervise the Human Resources Compensation Section.

 Essential duties and responsibilities include the following.
 Other duties may be assigned.

-Oversees ACC Annual Wage Survey, external surveys, annual reclassification process, budget activities, and annual salary placement process; creates and conducts training and coordinates information on website.
+Oversees ACC market survey, external surveys, annual reclassification process, budget activities, and annual salary placement process; creates and conducts training and coordinates information on website.

 Writes and documents all classification and compensation processes and procedures; oversees all salary and level adjustments, increases, and new salaries; oversees the annual salary placement processes for adjunct faculty and full-time faculty; determines qualifications for salary reviews, updates and announces processes and timeline.

 Oversees eHire System Development, compensation study and implementation, and institutional changes.

 Maintains and updates HR metrics and reports related to the Compensation Section.